JinuJoseph79/RegistrationSpringBoot/README.md

 # Project
 HackOn registration is web application for registration for the Java Hackathon.
+Users can enter their details and register for the contest.
-User entered data is validated and error message displayed.
+Users data is validated and error message displayed.
 Entered data is stored into Microsoft SQL server and success message is shown with the entered details.

 ## Getting Started
 This repository contains the code for the HackOn registration application.
 The code can be cloned to local directory.